aljpetri/isONform/README.md

 python isONform_parallel.py --fastq_folder path/to/input/files --t <nr_cores> --outfolder /path/to/outfolder --split_wrt_batches
 ```

+Note: Please always give absolute paths to the files or folders

 the isON-pipeline (isONclust, isONcorrect, isONform) can be run via:

 ```